 - Venous thromboembolism

 It is not necessary.

-MGUS evolves to cancer, usually multiple myeloma, at a rate of 1% per year.
+MGUS evolves to cancer, usually multiple myeloma, at a rate of 1% per year, and 15% in lifetime.

 Ig-M MGUS usually evolves to lymphoplasmacytic lymphoma or other lymphomas (about 15%)

 Risk factors for progression:

 - M component >1.5 g/dL